System-Exit/IoT-Smart-Library-A2/README.md

 > pip3 install <flask_wtf>
 ```

-  In order to run the web app, while in the admin_app directory, type `flask run`
+  In order to run the web app, while in the admin_app directory, type `flask run`.
 The home page can be accessed via the address shown, while
-  the server is active, the server can be shutdown by typing `ctrl-c`
+  the server is active, the server can be shutdown by typing `ctrl-c`.

 In order to deactivate the virtual environment:

 ```bash
 $ deactivate
 ```